vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 patients until their closing time, so I left with the intention of returning on a later date.

+I had dinner around 7:30 PM.

+I went to sleep around 10:25 PM.
+This was both due to my desire to sleep early in order to get enough sleep (as I suspected that my sleep needs were a little higher than usual due to whatever healing my system needed to do) and because I was in fact feeling sleepy.

+### Five days later (2024-04-30)

+I woke up around 6:40 AM and urinated, then went back to sleep.
+I properly woke up a little before 7:30 AM.

+I went for bowel movement at around 7:45 AM.
+I had a regular bowel movement.
+I verified that I did not see any red or black marks (that might indicate GI bleeding).

+I continued to feel a little bit of abdominal discomfort, but it was a little less than what I remember of yesterday, and it wasn't severe enough to get in my way,

 ## Potential causes and aggravating factors

 ### Aftermath of dental cleaning